ossf/tac/process/project-lifecycle-documents/openvex_for_sandbox_stage.md

 > The mission of OpenVEX is aligned with the mission of VEX itself, which is to improve transparency in the vulnerability disclosure and management process for the entire industry.
 > OpenVEX complements SBOMs by making the data contained in them more actionable.

-This is directly aligned with the OpenSSF's mission and [Techincal Vision](https://openssf.org/about/), in particular these first three elements:
+This is directly aligned with the OpenSSF's mission and [Technical Vision](https://openssf.org/about/), in particular these first three elements:

 > * Developers can easily learn secure development practices and are proactively guided by their tools to apply those practices and automatically informed when action is needed to prevent, remediate, or mitigate security issues.
 > * Developers, auditors, and regulators can create and easily distribute security policies that are enforced through tooling and automation, providing continuous assurance of the results.